Giuseppe Moscati: Death

 Moscati died in the afternoon of 12 April 1927.
 He had attended Mass that morning, receiving Communion as he always did, and spent the remainder of the morning at the hospital.
 Upon returning home he busied himself with patients until around three, after which, feeling tired, he sat down in an armchair in his office; soon after this, he died.
+News of his death spread quickly and the funeral was well attended by the people.

-Moscati's body was initially buried in the cemetery of Poggio Reale, but three years later was exhumed and reinterred in the church of Gesù Nuovo.
+Moscati's body was initially buried in the cemetery of Poggio Reale, where they ere enclosed in a bronze urn, the work of sculptor Amedeo Garufi, which is why it is on this date that his liturgical memorial was placed.
+Three years later was exhumed and reinterred in the church of Gesù Nuovo.
+On 16 November 1977, exactly two years after the beatification, the remains were placed under the altar of the Chapel of the Visitation, following the canonical recognition of the corpse.
 Today a marble stone marks his grave.

+His liturgical feast was celebrated on 16 November; the Roman Martyrology of 2001 restored him to the dies natalis of 12 April instead.

 Faith

 Moscati remained true to his faith his entire life, taking a vow of chastity and practicing charity in his daily work.
 He viewed his practice of medical science as a way of alleviating suffering, not as a way of making profits, and would retire regularly for prayer.
 He also attended Mass daily, and would sometimes use a patient's faith, as well as the sacraments, in his treatments.
 Moscati also refused to charge the poor for their treatment, and was known to sometimes send a patient home with a prescription and a 50-lira note in an envelope.

+He said about illness and pain:

+Moscati maintained that there should be no contradiction or antithesis between science and faith: both had to contribute to the good of man.
+He saw the Eucharist as the centre of his life and was strongly attached to the cult of the Virgin.
+He prepared himself during the year for the feasts of Mary by fasting on the days when this was required.
+He had chosen perpetual chastity since his youth.

+His conception of the relationship between faith and science was peculiar and typical of his mentality as a researcher and scientist.
+For him, precisely because only the contents of faith are certain beyond doubt, all other human knowledge had to be continually subjected to close critical scrutiny.
+He wrote, for example, to one of his old pupils:

+It was claimed even before his death that Moscati was a miracle-worker; some said that he could accurately diagnose and prescribe for any patient merely by hearing a list of his symptoms, and that he was responsible for impossible cures.
+Reports of his good works continued well after his death, with further reports that he interceded in impossible cases.